jgnewman/maplescript/README.md

 Math.round(2.3)
 ```

 But when you make your own objects, they look a little different.
-Objects in Pine are syntactically just another kind of list where each even-numbered item represents a key and each odd-numbered item represents the associated value.
+Objects in Pine are syntactically just another kind of list where each even-numbered index represents a key and each odd-numbered index represents the associated value.

 ```
 # Pine